 Long John’s homosexuality was an open secret in the music industry from the 1960s, although mostly the record-buying pubic were unaware.
 In the 1960s, homosexuality among men was illegal in the UK, so it was quite common for gay men to keep their sexual orientation secret.
 Conviction would often result in imprisonment.

 One result of his link with Elton John was that he was instrumental in saving Elton’s life.
 Elton suffered as a consequence of his confused feelings about his sexuality.
 His relationship with a woman had caused Elton such distress that he attempted suicide.

 Long John, together with Bernie Taupin, Elton’s friend and lyricist, found Elton just in time.
-Long John talked with Elton and convinced him that suicide was not the answer to his problems.
+Long John talked with a young Elton and convinced him that suicide was not the answer to his problems.
 On the album Captain Fantastic and the Brown Dirt Cowboy, Elton included the song “Someone Saved My Life Tonight.”

 In this way, Elton sang about the experience and expressed gratitude for the help he received.
 It was the only song on the album to be released as a single, and although long for a single, was a hit worldwide.

 Long John spent the last years of his life with his partner Felix Rexach, ‘Oz’ to his friends.
 They lived in Vancouver on Canada’s west coast.
 In 2005 Long John contracted a severe chest infection and died in hospital on 21 July.